 So sailing and being on the water in boats are things I really, really care about.
 In fact, I can’t understand why anyone wouldn’t want to have some kind of little watercraft when they live by the sea in Nova Scotia.

-My little sloop, Duchess, is a 1975 Bayfield, 25 ft.
-LOA, sloop rigged with a Japanese marine diesel.
-I acquired her in 2004.
+My boat, Island Girl, is a 1984 O’Day 34 and my second sailboat.
+For about 10 years I sailed my little sloop, Duchess, a 1975 Bayfield, 25 ft.
+LOA, which I acquired in 2004.
 But Duchess is just one vessel in our family flotilla.
 My two brothers also own sailboats, a Nash 26 and a Paceship Acadian Yawl, 30 ft.
-They’re generally in St. Margarets Bay, which is a great place to sail by anyone’s standards.

 Sailing came late into our lives but we are making up for lost time.

-I am a proud member of the Armdale Yacht Club, on the Northwest Arm in Halifax, which is a damn fine place to keep a sailboat.
+I am a proud member of Shearwater Yacht Club, on the Dartmouth side of Halifax Harbour.
+It’s a great place to sail from and to be a member.

 April 13, 2012